 Body shapes are outrageously muscular, or voluptuous, some are artful, others simply awful, and some furry.
 Buy a shape (or several shapes), wear it, and alter it by clicking on your “appearance” and making the necessary adjustments to neck, chest, legs and so on.
 Don’t bring your height down to a modest six feet.
 You’ll be a midget.

 Pick up eyes, hair, clothes, shoes, fur, and of course all the aforementioned unmentionables.
 Then move on to house, furniture, iPods, an SL partner and pretty much anything else you can think of.
 Just don’t attach your sofa or your house to your head.
 It is a disconcerting sight.
-Check out Tropical Beach Rental (where you can buy a fishing rod and start casting about right away).
-Billboards advertising prices are ubiquitous.
-Just click on one to get started.
-For real estate, visit the “Rentals” map, and check out the Kalyrra real estate options.
+And if you want to be really cool, get a vampire bride!

 Having an animated time